tosdr/Frontpage/README.md

 To install Crisp please make sure you have installed all requirements.

-### Import Dumps

-Import the SQL dumps into the database locaed in SQLDumps/

 ### Install Composer dependencies

 from the root of Crisp execute `composer install`